 - The food insulin index data indicates that there is both a blood sugar and an insulin response to the glucogenic component of protein.

-- Higher protein intake tends to lead to better blood sugar control, increased satiety and reduced caloric intake.
+- A higher protein intake tends to lead to better blood sugar control, increased satiety and reduced caloric intake.

-- Digested amino acids from protein circulate in the bloodstream until they are required for protein synthesis or gluconeogenesis or the production of ketones.
+- Digested amino acids from protein circulate in the bloodstream until they are required for protein synthesis, gluconeogenesis or the production of ketones.

-- The release of glucose from protein from gluconeogenesis is much smoother and slower compared to carbohydrate.
+- The release of glucose from protein from gluconeogenesis is a demand driven process that is much smoother and slower compared to carbohydrate.

-- Someone who is insulin resistant and/or whose pancreas is not producing adequate insulin may benefit from higher protein with lower carbohydrate (LCHP) in order to smooth out the blood sugar response.
+- Someone who is insulin resistant and/or whose pancreas is not producing adequate insulin may benefit from higher protein with lower carbohydrate (LCHP) in order to smooth out the blood sugar response while still obtaining adequate protein.

 Protein doesn’t significantly raise blood sugars, at least compared to carbohydrates.

-At the same time however it is generally acknowledged (at least by type 1 diabetics) that protein requires insulin.
+At the same time however, it is generally acknowledged (at least by people with Type 1 Diabetes) that protein requires insulin.
 Managing the blood glucose response to protein is a real challenge for diabetics, particularly if they are minimising carbohydrates and hence have likely increased their protein intake.

 Recently an increasing number of people trying to achieve nutritional ketosis have found that they need to moderate protein in addition to limiting carbohydrates to reduce insulin to the point where significant levels of ketones can be measured in the blood.